-Donald Trump’s Taxes Targeted by WikiLeaks For Public Release?
+Donald Trump’s Taxes Targeted By WikiLeaks For Public Release?

 Back then, he vowed that he would do so after the process had ended, just as every president before him since Richard Nixon has voluntarily done.

-But during a recent TV interview, senior adviser Kellyanne Conway let it be known the president now has no intention of ever going public with that information, adding any attempt to press the issue is simply wasted energy by the other side desperate to try and re-litigate the entire election.
+But during a recent TV interview, senior Trump adviser Kellyanne Conway let it be known the president now has no intention of ever going public with that information, adding any attempt to press the issue is simply wasted energy by the other side desperate to try and re-litigate the entire election.

 “The White House response is that he’s not going to release his tax returns,” she said.
 “We litigated this all through the election.
 People didn’t care.
 They voted for him, and let me make this very clear: Most Americans… are very focused on what their tax returns will look like while President Trump is in office, not what his look like.”